Git-Pikakid98/Compile-in-ator/README.md

 # Environment Variables (REQUIRED!!)
 `%AHK%`
    Should be set to your AutoHotkey path.
 An example `C:\Users\username\AutoHotkey` (Make sure you aren't using a subdirectory)
-\
-`%sevenz%`
-	7-Zip is an OPTIONAL tool to extract Turbo.7z which is what I tend to do.
-Feel free to remove this line